Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Method

 A quantitative measurement approach was chosen to evaluate the overall system and its individual subsystems.
 Descriptive and inferential statistical analyses were conducted using R (version 4.2.2) with the rstatix package~\cite{R}.
 The following paragraphs describe the corresponding measurements and data analysis in detail.

-\paragraph{Smart Orthosis: Validation of Plantar Pressure and Gait Parameters} Both systems recorded gait events and pressure-related data simultaneously.
+{\paragraph{System Feasibility: Accuracy of Plantar Pressure and Gait Parameters (Smart Orthosis)}} Both systems recorded gait events and pressure-related data simultaneously.
 Manual triggering was performed during the swing phase of the right leg (foot orthosis) to synchronize both systems at the moment of initial right foot contact.
-Each trial lasted for 10 seconds, recorded at a sampling rate of 100 Hz in both systems, resulting in five datasets per participant.
-The Zebris FDM software enabled the export of pressure data and gait characteristics were aggregated as mean and standard deviation values per trial.
+Each trial lasted for 10 s, recorded at a sampling rate of 100 Hz in both systems, resulting in five datasets per participant. {The Zebris FDM software} enabled the export of pressure data and gait characteristics were aggregated as mean and standard deviation values per trial.
 The definitions of the respective gait parameters are provided in Table~\ref{tab:gait_parameters}.

 To enable a valid comparison, the raw data from the \ac{SFO} were processed equally: gait characteristics were computed per trial and then aggregated on the participant level into mean and standard deviation values.
 Descriptive statistics were used to summarize the data, and inferential statistics were applied using paired t-tests to examine significant differences between both measurement systems.